changzhiai/IANN/README.md

 - Distributed training on multiple GPUs and multiple server nodes
 - Integration with ASE and LAMMPS for molecular dynamics simulations
 - Customizable model architectures

+### Documentation
+A documentation is available at: https://iann.readthedocs.io

 ## 2. Installation